CaramelAds/CaramelAdsJavaDemo/README.md

 4. Scenarios of ads showing:
 	Ad loading:
-	In the class extends Application class using Application.AcitivityLifecycleCallbacks (showed in example)
+	In the class extends Application class using Application.AcitivityLifecycleCallbacks (showed in example) just copy it to your 		project and add it in manifest.xml

+			<application
+        			android:name=".caramel.CaramelApp"

 	Ads showing:
 	Several elements in the application, that will show ad by click, excepting leaving from application with ‘back’ buttons.